workos/workos-go/README.md

 ## Using With HTTP Request

-When creating an Audit Log event that was triggered as a result of an HTTP request you can use the `NewEventWithHTTP` function to automatically populate the event with helpful information about the request.
+When creating an Audit Log event that was triggered as a result of an HTTP request you can use the `auditlog.NewEventWithHTTP` function to automatically populate the event with helpful information about the request.
 The request's IP address, user agent, request ID, HTTP method, and request URL will all automatically be added to the event for you.

 ```go
 http.HandleFunc("/login", func(w http.ResponseWriter, req *http.Request) {